trinodb/trino/docs/src/main/sphinx/connector/oracle.rst

 Mapping datetime types
 ^^^^^^^^^^^^^^^^^^^^^^

-Selecting a timestamp with fractional second precision (``p``) greater than 3 truncates the fractional seconds to three digits instead of rounding it.
+Writing a timestamp with fractional second precision (``p``) greater than 9 rounds the fractional seconds to nine digits.

 Oracle ``DATE`` type stores hours, minutes, and seconds, so it is mapped to Trino ``TIMESTAMP(0)``.